Watch Our Most Popular Tour Videos

 - In addition to approximately 300 Choir members, 65 Orchestra members accompany the tour.

-Seeing the Mormon Tabernacle Choir perform live should be a bucket list item for everyone.
+Seeing The Tabernacle Choir perform live should be a bucket list item for everyone.
 Thomas S. Monson, former President of The Church of Jesus Christ of Latter-day Saints, once said, “I do not hesitate to profess that there is no finer choir in the entire world. … Perhaps you have listened to their albums or seen them on television.
 Until you have experienced a live concert, however, you cannot appreciate all that they have to offer.”
 Choir president Ron Jarrett affirmed, “We go on tour because there is nothing like listening to the Choir in person.”

-As new memories are being made during the next couple of weeks across the West Coast, we have some favorite tour memories of our own to share.
+We have some favorite tour memories of our own to share.

 The Choir performs “Amazing Grace” from the banks of the Missouri River, which was filmed while the Choir was on tour in 2011.

-The Mormon Tabernacle Choir was surprised to find out they were performing for more than 10,000 spectators at the 2015 Fourth of July concert “Music Under the Stars.”
+The Tabernacle Choir was surprised to find out they were performing for more than 10,000 spectators at the 2015 Fourth of July concert “Music Under the Stars.”
 Watch:

 During the Choir’s 2016 European tour, the Choir ended their concert series in Rotterdam, Netherlands, performing “God Be with You Till We Meet Again” in Dutch.

-While on tour in 2015, the Choir and Orchestra were asked to help out with a little experiment—they were given the following guidelines for their free time:
+While on tour in 2015, the Choir and Orchestra members were asked to help out with a little experiment—they were given the following guidelines for their free time:

 Use your cell phone camera and film yourself or a group singing or playing the first verse of “America the Beautiful” in various locations using your voice or instrument.